Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

          - Certificate password/Confirm Password : \<provide password>
          - Click ***Create*** on the left bottom
        - Click on **Manage ADLS Access**
-         - Click on the first step **Select the permission** in the new opened blade
+         - Click on the first step, **Select file permissions**, in the new opened blade
             - Click on the edit icon circled in the below image and the click on
             ![](Figures/selectADL_S.png)
             - On clicking the Edit icon, you will see the Edit icon changing to an arrow icon.
 Click on the typing area on left of the arrow.
-Once you click on typing area, you should see a list of available Data Lake Store under your subscription as shown in below image.
+Begin typing the name of the Azure Data Lake Store you created earlier (***retailtemplate[UI][N]***), and the result should appear in a drop-down list of available Data Lake Stores under your subscription, as shown in the image below.
             ![](Figures/selectADL_S_2.png)
-            - If you do not see the adl, type following ***"adl://<AzureDataLakeStore-name>.azuredatalakestore.net/"*** with the Azuredatalakestore name we created in step 2 and press enter
+            - If you do not see the ADL Store in the drop-down list, enter ***"adl://<AzureDataLakeStore-name>.azuredatalakestore.net/"*** (with the Azure Data Lake Store name we created in step 2) and press Enter.
-            - Click on the check-box next to the Data Lake Store we created in Step 2 and the click **Select**
+            - Click the check-box to the left of the Data Lake Store we created in Step 2, and then click **Select**.
-         - Click on second step **Assign selected permissions**.
+         - Click on the second step, **Assign selected permissions**.
 Click **Run** on the new opened blade and Click **Done** once run completes
         - Click on **Done**
     - Click ***Select*** on the left bottom